Apteco/py-apteco/docs/source/reference/topics/cube.rst

         – either an ancestor or descendant.
         If `measures` is None, the count measure of the cube's resolve table will be used by default.
-    :param Clause selection: Base selection to apply to the cube.
+    :param Clause selection: Optional base selection to apply to the cube.
         The table of this selection must be a 'related' table – either an ancestor or descendant.
     :param Table table: Resolve table of the cube.
-        This table's records are used in the analysis for the cube, e.g. the default count measure is counts records from this table.
+        This table's records are used in the analysis for the cube, e.g. the default count measure is a count of records from this table.
     :param Session session: Current Apteco API session.

     As well as being related to `table`,